 After auditioning, students will be given a program of study for their area of interest.
 They must then enroll in a private lesson and ensemble each semester in order to develop their skills and repertoire.
-Two excellent ensembles for instrumentalists are the Classical Jazz, Contemporary Jazz Ensemble, African Drumming Ensemble.
+Excellent ensembles for instrumentalists are the Classical Jazz, Contemporary Jazz Ensemble, African Drumming Ensemble.

 Recording and Production

 One of the newest additions, recording and production opportunities and courses are available for all students who are interested in developing narrative and musical production.
 The student will work in the state of the art music computer lab.

 Each Spring the music area hosts a week long event, where community artists and scholars engage students in performance and discussion of trends in music.
 Students also work with a master teacher who conducts workshops and classroom visits.